Skip to main content

 BDD Fundamentals

-Behavior-Driven Development is a collaborative approach that emphasizes communication among developers, testers, and business stakeholders.
+Behavior-Driven Development is a collaborative approach that emphasizes communication between developers, testers, and business stakeholders.
 The goal is to define clear, understandable requirements that serve as the foundation for development and testing.
+Two years into AI-assisted authoring, the value of BDD is the same as it was in 2010 — it's the shared understanding produced during conversation, not the Gherkin file itself.
 BDD focuses on three main activities:

 • Discovery,